munshiz/munshiz.github.io/_pages/about.md

 Here you’ll find a showcase of some of the projects I’ve worked on — ranging from academic, industry, and personal  projects.
 My interests span computer architecture, embedded systems, digital hardware design, PCB development, and signal processing.
 I especially enjoy working the bridge between hardware and software.

 I’m always open to connecting with fellow engineers, researchers, and makers — feel free to reach out if something here catches your interest!

+In my free time, you'll often find me cycling across a city or in the middle of a mountain or forest.
+I love traveling and exploring, so feel free to check out some of my photography as well!